 (Ascites Fluid Tap; Abdominal Tap)

-DefinitionThere are some conditions that can cause fluid to build up in the abdomen.
-This is called ascites.
-When fluid builds up, an abdominal paracentesis may be done.
-With this procedure, a needle is used to remove a sample of fluid or to drain fluid that has built up.
+DefinitionAscites is the build-up of fluid in the abdominal cavity.
+Paracentesis is used to remove a sample of fluid or to drain fluid that has built up.

 |Copyright © Nucleus Medical Media, Inc.|